-My family recently took our first European vacation with our sons, aged two- and four-years old.
-It was their longest flight to date, and first major time zone change!
+My family recently took our first European vacation with our sons, aged two and four-years-old.
+It was their longest flight to date and the first major time zone change!
 Traveling the world with small children can be intimidating and demanding.
-But youre giving your children a wonderful gift, both in terms of memories and in the sense of widening their perspective.
-Its amazing to watch them develop the ability to appreciate their own culture, and also start to recognize common cultural differences.
-When you introduce your children to the world, youre inspiring a curiosity and sense of wanderlust!
+But you’re giving your children a wonderful gift, both in terms of memories and in the sense of widening their perspective.
+It’s amazing to watch them develop the ability to appreciate their own culture, and also start to recognize common cultural differences.
+When you introduce your children to the world, you’re inspiring curiosity and a sense of wanderlust!

 Here are three ways to inspire your global citizen before, during, and after your journey:

 1) Before: Visualize Your Upcoming Trip

 We love to look at maps and pictures, especially large world maps.
 Kids are instantly drawn to the different colors, shapes, letters, and symbols.
 We point out where our family is from and talk about our heritage.
 We also talk about friends from school, people in our neighborhood, and others with whom we’ve crossed paths.
 You will be amazed at how many people you know from all over the world.

 We have our Little Passports World Map on the wall, and the first thing our five-year-old said when we announced we were going to Switzerland and England was, “let’s go look at where it is on our map!”